akhand227/credit-default-prediction/README.md

-## Predicting Defaulting Rate of Users for next Credit Card Payment
+## Predicting Default for the next Credit Payment

 ### Problem Statement
 Given certain parameters predict the chances of a client defaulting on his/her next credit card payments.